allyeri02/allyeri02.github.io/README.md

-# hey i'm ally, an undergraduate @ UC Berkeley studying political science. when i'm not pondering the political and economic state of the world i dabble in marketing and photography :))
+# hey i'm ally, an undergraduate @ UC Berkeley studying political science. when i'm not pondering the political and economic state of the world, i tend to dabble in marketing and photograpy! here's my portfolio, check it out :)